I have looked at light and dark tonality in previous posts but today I want to expand upon that further at look at it as a compositional element.

 Keeping it Real

 When doing significant dodging and burning there is a danger that the end result will look unnatural and smack of poor quality image manipulation.
 The best way to avoid this is probably just to have a keen eye and don’t do anything which looks to you highly artificial.
 However, a good quick tip when doing this is build it up slowly.
-Use a soft, high opacity brush and do the dodging and burning with numerous strokes rather than using a harsh brush and trying to do it in one stroke.
+Use a soft, low opacity brush and do the dodging and burning with numerous strokes rather than using a harsh brush and trying to do it in one stroke.

 Using the Histogram